-Research AreasWe cover a broad range of research topics, including Internet of Things, mobile networks, wireless underwater communications and networks, ICT for smart energy grids and wearable technology.
+Research AreasWe cover a broad range of research topics, including Internet of Things, 5G networks, wireless underwater networks, mmWave-based communications and networks, ICT for smart energy grids and wearable technology.

 In the past decade we have been studying a broad range of protocols for Internet of Things from data gathering to wireless reprogramming and network control.
 Our latest research addresses the IoT architecture, its information security, spatio-temporal compression and data mining from various application domains.
 Our current activities include the study of biomertrics signals from wearable IoT devices.

 Research on 5G cellular nets is ongoing to achieve unprecendently experienced bitrates, exploiting massive MIMO technology, machine learning for self-adapting audio/video streaming and intelligent network policies for energy harvesting base stations and devices.

 Our group has been developing sensing, data gathering and monitoring technologies for Smart Cities.
 Our current interest is on data mining from large data sets from real deployments such as large smart parking applications.

 We are involved in several research activities for underwater mobile networking.
 There, our focus is centered around the design of networking protocol (channel access, routing, data gathering, etc).
 Various experimental activities are also on the way, including simulation, lab and field test of network protocols and at-sea testing.